When to Stain a New Deck: Stain Now… Or Wait? 5/5 (85)

 Like other types of wood, you can’t stain pressure-treated wood too soon.
 If you do, you will lose the stain, and your deck won’t be the color you hoped for.
 Even if the stain doesn’t wash off, it can dry on blotchy, and you won’t be happy with the result.
 The same applies to Cedar and Redwood Decks.

-Stain All Sides of the New Deck Board?
+Should You Stain All Sides of a Deck Board?

 8. Questions on New Deck Staining